iterative/katacoda-scenarios/basics/stages-and-pipelines/step1.md

    `dvc status`{{execute}}

    The option `--no-commit` tells the command not to store in cache the resulting output just yet.
 We can store it later with `dvc commit`.
    This may be useful for example in case that we are not sure that the command produces the right output, so we may have to try it several times until we get it right.
 Meanwhile we don't want to fill the cache with garbage (useless data).

-   In our example, we have actually forgotten the option `-u, --unique` of `sort`, which does not output multiple identical lines.
+   In our example, we have actually forgotten the option `-u, --unique` of `sort`, which outputs a single line if there are multiple identical ones.
 Let's fix it by recreating this stage:

    ```
    dvc run \